GeneralCoder365/agreemate/README.md

 - **Meta AI**: For developing the LLaMA model family, which served as the foundation for our large language model experiments.

 - **He et al. (2018)**: For their foundational work, [*"Decoupling Strategy and Generation in Negotiation Dialogues"*](https://arxiv.org/abs/1808.09637), introducing a modular approach to negotiation by leveraging coarse dialogue acts for strategy control, inspiring our efforts to unify strategy and generation in negotiation through LLMs.

+### Academic Context

+This project was conducted as part of the **CMSC723: Graduate Natural Language Processing (Fall 2024)** course at the University of Maryland, College Park.

+The content and findings reflect our independent research and do not imply any endorsement or ownership by the university.